skruv/skruv/README.md

 Features:

-* Pretty small: 2kb vDOM, 1kb State management, 1.7kb HTML/SVG helpers (non-minified, gziped)
+* Pretty small: 2kb vDOM, 1kb State management, 2kb HTML/SVG helpers.
+All sizes non-minified but gziped.
 * Useable (and meant to be used) without bundling/compilation/transpilation
 * Optionally does not block the main thread on large DOMs (has a backoff system to allow input events etc. to be run while rendering)
-* Somewhat Readable code: 200 LOC vDOM with comments
+* Somewhat Readable code: 300 LOC vDOM with comments
-* Fast enough for most usecases
+* Fast enough for most usecases, benchmarks here: https://github.com/krausest/js-framework-benchmark/pull/791

 Values/rules/guidelines: